PhilSA/Trove/com.trove.statemachines/Documentation~/advanced.md

 ## Netcode

 State machines can be made compatible with netcode and prediction.
 Simply create ghost variants for the `StateMachine` component and your `DynamicBuffer<MyState>`, and make sure all fields are ghost fields.
-Note however that since `MyState` will be a polymorphic struct, you must follow the guidance on [netcode for polymorphic structs](https://github.com/PhilSA/Trove/blob/main/com.trove.polymorphicstructs/Documentation~/netcode.md).
+Note however that since `MyState.State` will be a polymorphic struct, you must make your state polymorphic structs use the "Merged Fields" approach.
+See [netcode for polymorphic structs](https://github.com/PhilSA/Trove/blob/main/com.trove.polymorphicstructs/Documentation~/netcode.md) for more details.

 Then make your state update system run in the prediction system group, and you're good to go.